nickyiliwang0000/h/css/web-typography.md

 ### `text-shadow`

 This property allows us to apply shadows to our text.
 With the right colours and techniques, it can [look](https://codepen.io/juanbrujo/pen/yGpAK) [really great](https://codepen.io/hugo/pen/nwivF)!
-A little text shadow can also [make your text more legible](https://twitter.com/steveschoger/status/880449411150753792).
+A little text-shadow can also [make your text more legible](https://twitter.com/steveschoger/status/880449411150753792).

-Text shadow takes four values: horizontal offset, vertical offset, blur, and colour.
+`text-shadow` takes four values: horizontal offset, vertical offset, blur, and colour.

 ```css
 h4 {